 Unfortunately, phishing attacks increased, not decreased, over the past year.
 Despite organizations' attempts to filter out malicious messages with better modes of email barriers, humans are still the biggest risk factor when it comes to phishing.

 Even more disconcertingly, 30% of phishing emails are opened, which represents a 7% increase over the 2015 DBIR.
 Twelve percent of employees click on links or attachments, which can result in the download of persistent malware within seconds.
-Behaviorally-based training and simulation are critical means of reducing these risks over the year to come.
+Behaviorally-based training and simulation are critical means of reducing these risks in the year to come.